Global Minimization of Electronic Hamiltonian 1-Norm via Linear Programming in the Block Invariant Symmetry Shift (BLISS) Method: Results and Discussion

 We now assess the effect of BLISS operators on the 1-norm of LCU decompositions of the electronic Hamiltonian.
 We analyze the results in terms of how much the 1-norm of a particular LCU is reduced as a consequence of the BLISS operator.
 The values of the Pauli 1-norm and DF 1-norm, without BLISS, for all systems considered, are shown in \fig{fig_1norms}b.
 On average, the DF LCU achieves a 3.9 fold reduction in the 1-norm compared to the Pauli LCU.

 \Fig{fig_1norms}c depicts the ratio of the Pauli LCU 1-norm after applying BLISS to the Hamiltonian, to the Pauli LCU 1-norm of original Hamiltonian.
 LP-BLISS, which directly targets the Pauli LCU 1-norm, achieves a non-trivial reduction for all systems considered, with an average reduction of 23\%.
-One notable system is \texttt{FeMoco Lg}, for which the reduction in Pauli LCU 1-norm achieved by LP-BLISS is 59\%, the largest seen in this work.
+One notable system is FeMoco Lg, for which the reduction in Pauli LCU 1-norm achieved by LP-BLISS is 59\%, the largest seen in this work.
 Since LP-BLISS directly targets the Pauli LCU 1-norm, the LP-BLISS+Pauli LCU 1-norms represent the maximal reduction that can be achieved via optimizing the BLISS operator.
 Despite this, we still see a sizeable reduction in the 1-norm when pre-processing $\hat{H}$ using the FFR-BLISS and FLR-BLISS operators.
 The FFR-BLISS and FLR-BLISS values are similar for all systems considered, achieving 16\% and 17\% reductions on average respectively.
-Since FLR-BLISS is the fastest method for generating a BLISS operator, these results suggest that, in the regime where the classical cost of the Hamiltonian pre-processing is a bottleneck, one can use FLR-BLISS as a computationally inexpensive method to reduce the 1-norm.
-In principle, one could simultaneously optimize the orbital basis in which $\hat{H}$ is expressed together with the BLISS operator to achieve a further reduction beyond what LP-BLISS can produce, \cite{koridonOrbitalTransformationsReduce2021,loaizaReducingMolecularElectronic2023a} but this requires a nonlinear optimization which incurs a substantial classical computational cost.
+However, as shown in the Supplementary Information, neither FFR-BLISS nor FLR-BLISS were able to outperform, on average, the usage of a simple symmetry shift operator for reducing the Pauli LCU 1-norm.
+Therefore, these results suggest that, in the regime where the classical cost of the Hamiltonian pre-processing is a bottleneck, one should use a symmetry-shift as a computationally inexpensive method to reduce the Pauli LCU 1-norm, rather than FFR-BLISS or FLR-BLISS.
+Note also that, in principle, one could simultaneously optimize the orbital basis in which $\hat{H}$ is expressed together with the BLISS operator to achieve a further reduction beyond what LP-BLISS can produce, \cite{koridonOrbitalTransformationsReduce2021,loaizaReducingMolecularElectronic2023a} but this requires a nonlinear optimization which incurs a substantial classical computational cost.